In this section, we provide answers to some of the questions you are asking us, or links to elsewhere in our website where we discuss these things.

 Student sponsors will monitor your engagement with online learning and should let you know how they will do that.
 If you are unable to access online learning, exams or assessment, please raise that directly with your education provider in case it can help you or make alternative arrangements.

-If you have made a Student permission application in the UK but have not yet received a decision, you can start your new course if your Student sponsor has Student sponsor status, you start the course described on your confirmation of acceptance for studies (CAS), and you made your Student permission application before your current or most recent immigration permission expired.
-This includes holders of short-term student leave, and not just those who already have Student immigration permission.
+If you have made a Student permission application in the UK but have not yet received a decision, you can start your new course on or before 30 June 2021 if your Student sponsor has Student sponsor status, you start the course described on your confirmation of acceptance for studies (CAS), and you made your Student permission application before your current or most recent immigration permission expired.
 For details of this provision, see Covid-19: Guidance for Student sponsors, migrants and for Short-term students.

 UCAS has issued guidance for people who want to apply to study at undergraduate level, including links to the main English language test providers' information about their arrangements during this time, and amended application deadlines.